Locations:

 How does a transvaginal ultrasound work?

-A transvaginal ultrasound uses sound waves to record your pelvic cavity and organs and project these images onto a screen.
-A wand-like instrument called a transducer is inserted into your vagina, where it releases sound waves that bounce off the various structures inside your pelvis.
-The sound waves travel back to the transducer, where they’re converted into electrical signals.
-These signals project a real-time visual image of your pelvic organs onto a screen that the technician performing the procedure can view.
+A transvaginal ultrasound uses sound waves to create images of your pelvic organs.
+An ultrasound technician or another healthcare provider inserts a wand-like instrument called a transducer into your vagina.
+The wand releases sound waves that bounce off the various structures inside your pelvis.
+The sound waves travel back to the transducer, where they’re converted into signals.
+These signals project images onto a screen that your provider can view.

 How do I prepare for a transvaginal ultrasound?